-Net Assets: The difference between the organization's total assets and its total liabilities on the Balance Sheet, indicating the net financial worth for the organization (similar to equity in for-profit organizations).
-Divided into net assets without donor restrictions, and net assets with donor restrictions, depending on the existence of any donor stipulations as to the use of the funds.
+Net Assets: The difference between the organization's total assets and its total liabilities on the Balance Sheet indicating the net financial worth for the organization (similar to equity in for-profit organizations).
+Divided into unrestricted, temporarily restricted and permanently restricted net assets, depending on donor-imposed restrictions.